 Please call the church office at 603-225-3999 if you need more information, or email us at .

 With his warm smile and welcoming personality, Joe is a great fit for organizing our ministries of evangelism and outreach.
-He also oversees our Senior Saints’ Ministry, Care Ministries (hospital visits, new arrivals, and encouragement to those in need), and Hospitality Ministries such as greeters and ushers.
+He also oversees our Care Ministries (hospital visits, new arrivals, and encouragement to those is need), and serves as the Pastoral Representative on the Missions Committee.

 Receiving by faith the Lord Jesus Christ and relying wholly on Him for our salvation, believing the Bible to be the divinely inspired, plenary, infallible, and authoritative Word of God, and knowing that all things should be done decently and in order, we do voluntarily band ourselves together as a body of immersed believers and adopt this constitution as a declaration of our faith and as the order of our operation.
 May it be to the glory of God.